andrearomagnoli/flask-real-estate/README.md

 ## Purpose

-REST APIs solution that allows to add new real estate properties, containing images and spatial coordinates, and return posted data.
+REST APIs solution for real estate properties management, that supports images and spatial coordinates.
 It allows filtering data by city or by range.

 Lookup mode `city`: